 (Trigger warning - besides all the enabling of conspiracy-mindset bullshit , which of course turns out to be 100% correct, there are a couple of instances of Elon Musk being mentioned in near-orgasmic tones; SpaceX has a small part in saving the earth.)

-The NASA has also noticed the moon's inconstancy, but they're trying to cover things up because that's what institutions are for, right? they quickly put together a mission to the moon to see what's up, and what's up is that the moon now has a huge hole.
+The NASA has also noticed the moon's inconstancy, but they're trying to cover things up because that's what institutions do, right? they quickly put together a mission to the moon to see what's up, and what's up is that the moon has developed a huge hole.
 When probed, the black ferrofluid blob (which, by the way, is a very unimaginative shorthand for nanobots) comes out and kills everyone.

 At the thirty minute mark the movie finally kicks into gear when a giant wave hits LA.
-That's... actually pretty efficient for this sort of thing!
-From there the movie starts splicing its raison d'etre (splosions and buildings breaking) into its boring exposition and drama, which is a definite improvement.
+That's... actually pretty efficient timekeeping for this sort of film!
+From there the movie starts splicing its raison d'etre (splosions and buildings breaking) with its inane exposition and drama.

 Things end up with another space mission with our three intrepid protagonists going to the moon and into it.
 Because, you see it was actually hollow, a Dyson sphere all along!
 Complete with a captive white dwarf star to power it!
 KC was right!
 (Never mind that the smallest known white dwarf is roughly the size of the moon; that's actually one of this movie's lesser liberties with basic science and physics)

-Meanwhile in the B-story, Brian's son takes an overland trek amidst the moon-caused apocalypse as he escorts Halle Berry's character's son (ugh!) to get to an underground shelter in Colorado; incredibly stupid things keep happening all around them.
+Meanwhile there's a B-story where Brian's son takes an overland trek amidst the moonpocalypse as he escorts Halle Berry's character's son (ugh!) to get to an underground shelter in Colorado; incredibly stupid things keep happening all around them, so at least everything is kept consistent.

-You have to shut off your brain at one point, not just to enjoy this, but to survive it; plausibility was never, ever even a minor concern for Emmerich, nor was letting minor details like basic physics get in the way of whatever hare-brain scene he's conceived.
+You have to shut off your brain at one point, not just to enjoy this, but to survive it; plausibility just has never, ever been even a minor concern for Emmerich, nor is letting minor details like basic physics get in the way of whatever hare-brain scene he's conceived.
 This is, if I haven't made myself clear by now, a really fucking dumb movie.
-However, the mostly CGI mayhem can sometimes be beautiful, as shots of the moon flying close to the earth often are here, and when the protagonists finally get an explanation for the lunatic goings-on, it's an unexpectedly ambitious (if still pretty dumb) slice of sci-fi.
+However, the mostly CGI mayhem can sometimes be beautiful, as shots of the moon flying close to the earth often are here, and the actual explanation for the lunatic goings-on is an unexpectedly ambitious (if still pretty dumb) slice of sci-fi.

 I expected a piece of shit, in other words, and got one, but... it's a fun piece of shit.
-It helps that it wasn't as disaster-porny as it looked, and had some other elements to it.
-Aside from the first half hour and a couple of dead spots later the pacing runs at a clip, which doesn't do wonders for the storytelling, but since the movie is what it is, it's no loss; at least it keeps things moving.
+It helps that it wasn't as disaster-porny as it looked, there are some other elements to it.
+Aside from the first half hour and a couple of dead spots later the pacing runs at a clip; this doesn't do wonders for the storytelling, but since the movie is what it is, that's no loss; at least things keep moving.

-Low expectations were met.
-Huzzah, bah humbug, etcetera!
+Low expectations were fully met.
+Huzzah, hurrah, etcetera!

 No comments: